Jury hears Bill Cosby's apology for 2004 sexual encounter

-NORRISTOWN, Pa. - Bill Cosby says he apologized to the family of the woman he is accused of drugging and assaulting only because her mother thought he was "a dirty old man," according to testimony read to the jury Friday at the comedian's trial.
+NORRISTOWN, Pa. - Bill Cosby says he apologized to the family of the woman he is accused of drugging and assaulting because he was afraid her mother thought he was "a dirty old man," according to testimony read to the jury Friday at the comedian's trial.

-Portions of the deposition became public nearly two years ago.
-For the jury at his sexual assault trial, this is likely to be the closest it comes to hearing from Cosby himself, since he has said he does not intend to take the stand.
+Portions of the deposition became public nearly two years ago and played a major role in prosecutors' decision to charge him.
+For the jury at his sexual assault trial, this could be the closest it comes to hearing from Cosby himself, since he said recently that he did not intend to take the stand.

 In the deposition, he recounted a telephone conversation he had with Constand's mother.

 "I apologized to this woman.
-But my apology was, my God, I'm in trouble with these people because this is an old man and their young daughter and the mother sees this," he said in the 2005 deposition.
+But my apology was, my God, I'm in trouble with these people because this is an old man and their young daughter and the mother sees this," he said.

-During the deposition, Cosby told lawyers that he knew his finances could suffer if the public was told he had drugged and assaulted someone.

 "Do you think there would be a financial consequence to you if the public believed that you gave Andrea a drug that took away her ability to consent and then had sexual contact with her?"
-Cosby was asked.
+Cosby was asked in a passage read from the deposition Friday.

 "Yes," he said.